-ASP.NET sequentially executes requests that have the same SessionID, which means you may see the requests piling up in the queue if there are lots of concurrent requests that have the same SessionID.
-After you apply this fix, you can limit the number of the requests in the queue through the following AppSetting:
+ASP.NET sequentially executes requests that have the same SessionID.
+This means that you may see the requests collecting in the queue if there are lots of concurrent requests that have the same SessionID.
+After you apply this fix, you can limit the number of the requests in the queue through the following appSettings entry:

 <appSettings> <add key="aspnet:RequestQueueLimitPerSession" value="50"/></appSettings>

-If you marshal an array of struct A and an array of struct B as SAFEARRAY, and struct A and struct B have identical GUIDs, a memory leak may occur.
+If you arrange an array of struct A and an array of struct B as SAFEARRAY, and struct A and struct B have identical GUIDs, a memory leak may occur.

-Note This update also contains cumulative updates that were released previously starting from October 11, 2016.
+Note This update also contains cumulative updates that were released previously starting on October 11, 2016.

-For more information about this security update as it relates to Windows 7 Service Pack 1 and Windows Server 2008 R2 Service Pack 1, see the following article in the Microsoft Knowledge Base:
+For more information about this security update as it relates to Windows 7 Service Pack 1 and Windows Server 2008 R2 Service Pack 1, see the following articles in the Microsoft Knowledge Base:

 4019288 May 2017 Preview of the Quality Rollups for the .NET Framework 3.5.1, 4.5.2, 4.6, 4.6.1, and 4.6.2 for Windows 7 and Windows Server 2008 R2: May 16, 2017